cullumi/Cullumi-Gaea/docs/README.md

 > Join the **Gamedev Graveyard** discord server to get notified about Gaea and hang out with other devs.

-Gaea is an **add-on for Godot 4.4**\*, designed to empower your project with advanced **procedural generation** capabilities.
+Gaea is an **add-on for Godot 4**\*, designed to empower your project with advanced **procedural generation** capabilities.

-*For 4.3, use v1.X .
-For 4.2, use v1.1.3 or lower.
+*For Godot 4.4, use v2.0.
+For Godot 4.3, use v1.X. for 4.2, use v1.1.3 or lower.
 For 4.0-4.1, use v0.6.2 or lower.

 > **NOTE:** Gaea 2.0 is currently in early development, and may not yet be optimized for larger, more complex projects.
 Stay tuned for ongoing improvements and enhancements!